usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 #### 4.8.7 Edge Protection

 Ramps and landings with drop-offs shall have curbs, walls, railings, or projecting surfaces that prevent people from slipping off the ramp.
-Curbs shall be a minimum of 2 in (50 mm) high (see <a href="91standards_figures/fig17.htm" title="Fig. 17">Fig. 17</a>).
+Curbs shall be a minimum of 2 in (50 mm) high (see [Fig. 17](#figure17)).

 #### 4.8.8 Outdoor Conditions